bnaucler/randomslide/README.md

 ## Usage
 Launch with `bin/rsserver`
-You can also use `bin/rsmonitor.sh` to automatically restart the server.
+Or use `bin/rsmonitor.sh` to automatically restart the server after `/restart`.

 Output of `bin/rsserver -h`:
 ```